-- d.
-Timeframe to Complete Plan and Extension of Time - i.
-Timeframe to Complete Plan ii.
-Extension of Time iii.
-Review of Extension Request
+d.
+Timeframe to Complete Plan and Extension of Time

+i.
+Timeframe to Complete Plan

 If notified of the requirement to complete a Level 1 or Level 2 Action Plan, the County Department shall complete such Plan within 30 calendar days of receiving notification from the State Department.